Make your appointment today. Call

-WHAT ARE THE RISKS AND SIDE EFFECTS FROM BOTULINUM TOXIN INJECTIONS?
+WHAT ARE THE RISKS AND SIDE EFFECTS FROM THE INJECTIONS?

 HOW LONG DOES IT TAKE FOR THE PROCEDURE TO WORK?

-The most common side effect is local pain from the needles.
-More serious but extremely rare risks are bleeding, infection, nerve injury, paralysis and weakness in the lower extremities.
+The most common risk is local pain from the needle.
+More serious but extremely rare risks are bleeding, infection, nerve injury, paralysis, or weakness in the extremities.